Website Refurbishment: Web Services

 Migration Process / Site Update Services

 The following list of services are provided to units during the migration process.
-These services are also provided on an a la carte basis as requested by UF AHC units.
+These services are also provided on an a la carte basis as requested by UF Health units.

 External Web Services reviews your peer institution sites and competitors to compare their site navigation, content, tone of voice and paths to action to establish best practices within your niche.
 This report helps to determine the best course of action to reach your audiences, to know what the conventions are in the industry, and to identify ways that we can break those conventions to help you stand apart.